 Precipitation Pattern Shifts: Drought and Deluge

 Climate change disrupts the water cycle and precipitation.
-According to scientists from the Intergovernmental Panel on Climate Change (IPCC), there is increasing probability for more intense droughts and precipitation events.
+According to scientists from the Intergovernmental Panel on Climate Change (IPCC), “[i]t is likely that anthropogenic influences have affected the global water cycle since 1960,” and such effects are the increased likelihood of more intense droughts and precipitation events.
 With higher average temperatures and warmer air that can hold more water, a pattern might emerge of lengthy dry spells interspersed with brief but heavy precipitation and possible flooding.
 The back-and-forth between precipitation extremes is sometimes described as “drought and deluge” or more recently, “precipitation whiplash.”

 Climate Change and Droughts

 Droughts, intense rains and floods occur naturally and involve many factors, including geography, but climate change can exacerbate these events.
-For instance, rising temperatures lead to increased evaporation rates and plant transpiration, which results in water loss in soil and plants.
+For instance, temperature rise leads to greater evaporation rates and plant transpiration, which results in water loss in soil and plants.
 For example, a Stanford study showed that when higher temperatures coincided with minimal precipitation during the California drought of 2011 to 2017, drought conditions worsened.
-This drought is now considered one of the more exceptionally dry and extreme in the state’s history.
+That drought is now considered one of the more exceptionally dry and extreme in the state’s history.

 Climate Change and Extreme Precipitation